 FAQs Regarding Labor Insurance

-What is the objective of The Workmen Compensation Act?
+Objective of The Workmen Compensation Act?

 What treatment do injured workers receive under labour insurance?